 Mentoring at ISSEME 2023

-ISSEME will also be organizing one-on-one mentoring and networking for conference participants, with options for in-person meetings (both at Manchester and at Leeds, for those planning to attend the IMC) and for virtual meetups.
-To volunteer as a mentor or mentee, please fill out this form by Friday 23 June.
+ISSEME also organized one-on-one mentoring and networking for conference participants, with options for in-person meetings (both at Manchester and at Leeds, for those planning to attend the IMC) and for virtual meetups.
+For information on our mentoring scheme, see our dedicated page.

 Call for Papers